mathildegui/lifx-sdk-android-1/README.md

 ### Installation

 #### Library Project Installation
-[The LIFX SDK library for Android is available via the jCenter repository](http://jcenter.bintray.com/com/senic/lifx-sdk-android/).
 To include the LIFX library in your Android app dependencies you need to add the following lines:

 In your project's `build.gradle`: